molily/molily.de/_posts/2017-07-20-android-browsers.md

 Tested version: 1.2.1<br>
 Download size: 30.48 MB

-Orfox is a special version of Firefox that connects to Tor network to allow anonymous browsing.
+Orfox is a special version of Firefox that connects to the Tor onion routing network to allow anonymous browsing.
 It requires a second app named Orbot, which is the actual Tor network client.

-Apart from the onion browsing, Orfox is almost like the normal Firefox.
+Apart from the Tor routing, Orfox resembles the normal Firefox.
 There are slightly different default settings.
 The NoScript extension is installed per default since JavaScript is a great tool to fingerprint your device and to uncover your anonymity.
 You’re free to install more extensions like uBlock Origin.

 The tested Orfox version is based on Firefox 45.5.1 Extended Support Release from December 2016.
 The major version 45 was released in March 2016.
 So it’s not the latest Firefox, but still a pretty recent one.